feniljariwala82/adonisjs-bootstrap5-boilerplate/README.md

 # About This Repository

-Simple adonisjs boilerplate project pre configured with [Bootstrap-5](https://getbootstrap.com/docs/5.0/getting-started/introduction/)
+Simple adonisjs boilerplate project pre configured with [Bootstrap@5.1.3](https://getbootstrap.com/docs/5.1/getting-started/introduction/) and [Fontawesome@6.1.1](https://fontawesome.com/)

 ## Requirement

-1. git bash terminal(optional)
+1. Git bash terminal(optional)
 2. For cloning you must need git installed on your computer
 3. Nodejs must be installed